MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/pertenantextensioncop-pte0013-entitlementobjectinptenotallowed.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks
+For examples and guidance on fixing this diagnostic, see [related AppSourceCop rule](appsourcecop-as0093-entitlementobjectinappsourcenotallowed.md)

 ## See Also
-For examples and guidance on fixing this diagnostic, see [related AppSourceCop rule](appsourcecop-as0093-entitlementobjectinappsourcenotallowed.md).
 [PerTenantExtensionCop Analyzer](pertenantextensioncop.md)
 [Getting Started with AL](../devenv-get-started.md)
 [Developing Extensions](../devenv-dev-overview.md)